vk-cs/docs-public/docs/en/tools-for-using-services/terraform/how-to-guides/iaas/create/create.md

     If you want to increase quotas, contact [technical support](/en/contacts).

-1. [Install Terraform and configure the provider](../../../quick-start) if not already done.
+1. [Install Terraform and configure the environment](/en/tools-for-using-services/terraform/quick-start) if it is not already done.

     Place the provider settings in the Terraform configuration file `provider.tf`.